BabyShung/SplashWindow/README.md

         /*
          Use your logic to determine whether your app is loggedIn

-         If you already have some code here in didBecome such as refreshing network request or load data from database, if you want to bypass these actions before authentication, use self.splashWindow.isAuthenticating:
+         If you already have some code here in didBecomeActive such as refreshing network request or load data from database, if you want to bypass these actions before authentication, use self.splashWindow.isAuthenticating:

             splashWindow.authenticateUser(isLoggedIn: true)
             guard !splashWindow.isAuthenticating { return }
          */

         let rootIsLoginVC = window?.rootViewController is LoginViewController